If any of these policies are in conflict with any other VATSIM policy, please notify VATCAR1/2

 This policy is considered an official VATCAR policy and all FIR Chiefs are expected to ensure their websites comply with the above policy.
 If at any time there are questions regarding this policy please contact VATCAR1 & VATCAR2.

-Each FIR will have a maximum of 4 INS slots.
-They will be filled at the discretion of the FIR chief.
-Not all slots need to be filled at one moment.
-They can have slots on standby for future instructors.
-All Instructor applicant,s have to be approved by the VATCAR executive staff.
+Each FIR will have a maximum number of Instructor slots based upon the Instructor Ratio Table.
+They will be filled at the discretion of the Air Traffic Manager & Training Administrator.
+Not all slots need to be filled at one time.
+Slots may be reserved for future instructors.
+All Instructor applicants will be approved by the VATCAR Training Director.

 SENIOR INSTRUCTOR (I3)

-The Senior Instructor function is reserved for those persons who will be instructing on a Division level.
+The Senior Instructor function is reserved for the VATCAR Training Director and Instructors (I1) who will be functioning as Division Level Instructors.
+Division Level Instructors will be defined as instructors whom are providing instruction to students within authorized FIRs outside of their home FIRs.
 In addition to all the requirements for Instructor, these Instructors must familiarize themselves with Division level courses designed for controller promotions.
 They should also familiarize themselves with individual FIR policy and Standard Operating Procedures.
-Senior Instructors will be appointed by VATCAR1, with the written recommendation from VATCAR 2 and/ VATCAR3.
+Senior Instructors will be appointed by VATCAR1 and VATCAR3, with the written recommendation from VATCAR 2, their home FIR ATM/TA and the FIR for which they will be providing Division Level Instruction within.
+An updated list of Division Level Instructors will be maintained on the VATCAR Staff page of the VATCAR Website.

 An Instructor is an administration function based on an ATMs recommendation and tasks performed within their FIR.
 This is the top function in a FIR, which is achieved based on knowledge and teaching skills.